 Participants are observed taking their first dose of ciprofloxacin (or other antibiotic) and this is recorded in the eCRF.
 Participants are asked to record their subsequent doses in their e-diary which will be checked daily to make sure that the participant is entering doses correctly.
-Participants will be reminded by text message to take their antibiotic doses and contacted if a dose is not recorded in their electronic diary.

-Participants are called at day 21 to confirm they had no side effects to the antibiotics nor missed doses.
+Participants will be contacted if a dose is not recorded in their electronic diary.
+Participants are called at day 21 to confirm they had no side effects to the antibiotics nor missed doses, and may be asked again about compliance at day 28.